-The present convention in FCA, the curvilinear FCA, borrows from fusion research to bend the ions through a bent tube with magnet coils wrapped around the tube.
+The present convention in FCA, the curvilinear FCA, borrows from fusion research to bend the ions through a bent tube using magnet coils wrapped around the tube.
 MPs, unlike the ions, are unaffected by the magnetic field and travel in straight lines, getting caught on the walls of the tube and are thereby prevented from reaching the part to be coated.
 The main problem, also present in fusion technology, is that the ions are imperfectly confined and mostly don’t make it through the filter, which explains the low deposition rates inherent to conventional FCA.
 Curvilinear filters are also complicated to operate and typically quite large, sticking some distance out of the side of the vacuum chamber.
-Low deposition rates over small areas (magnetic restoring can increase coating area, but adds even more complication), difficult operation, bulky size, and high cost have prevented wide-spread adoption of filtered-cathodic-arc (FCA) technology, despite the many advantages of ion deposition.
+Low deposition rates over small areas (magnetic restoring can increase coating area, but adds even more complication), difficult operation, bulky size, and high cost have prevented widespread adoption of filtered-cathodic-arc (FCA) technology, despite the many advantages of purified ion deposition.

 The inventor of the Radial Arc source has extensive experience designing and operating curvilinear as well as other types of FCA, including a highly successful rectilinear FCA that helped pioneer the diamond coatings business.
-Frustrated by the limitations of prior art FCA technology, but having gained an understanding of the fundamentals required for achieving efficient ion transport (and thereby high deposition rates) along with robust operation, the inventor realized a whole new approach would be required if the benefits of ion deposition were to become widely available.
+Frustrated by the limitations of prior art FCA technology, but having gained an understanding of the fundamentals required for achieving efficient ion transport (and thereby high deposition rates) along with robust operation, the inventor realized a different approach would be required if the benefits of ion deposition were to become widely available.

 What emerged after this rethinking and more than a decade of development, is the Radial Arc source.
-By radically redesigning the magnetic field and the cathode and anode geometry, unprecedented ion transport efficiency and MP elimination is achieved from a compact, symmetrical, uncomplicated, and robust device.
+By redesigning the magnetic field and the cathode and anode geometry, unprecedented ion transport efficiency and MP elimination is achieved from a compact, symmetrical, uncomplicated, and robust device.
 The use of permanent magnets instead of magnet coils decreases complexity and size.
 The ion flux is also inherently distributed, eliminating the need for magnetic rastoring to achieve coating uniformity.
 The novelty of Radial Arc technology was demonstrated by the awarding of a strong patent (US 6,756,596).